Finbuckle/Finbuckle.MultiTenant/README.md

 `app.UseMultiTenant()`

 This line configures the middleware which resolves the tenant using the registered strategies, stores, and other settings.
-Be sure to call it before calling `UseEndpoints()` and other middleware which will use per-tenant functionality, e.g. `UseAuthentication()`.
+Be sure to call it before other middleware which will use per-tenant functionality, e.g. `UseAuthentication()`.

 ### Basic Usage